Frontline worker pay and farm relief caught up in Capitol stalemate

 "I recognize there's a very slim chance that they will do those things," Walz said of his school-related requests to legislators.
 "But I need to make it clear that it is the best course of action."

-House Speaker Melissa Hortman, DFL-Brooklyn Park, said in a statement that House Democrats are ready to pass front line worker pay, drought relief and help health care providers respond to the Delta variant.
+House Speaker Melissa Hortman, DFL-Brooklyn Park, said in a statement that House Democrats are ready to pass front-line worker pay and drought relief and help health care providers respond to the delta variant.

 "The simple question for Republicans is whether they're willing to set aside partisan politics for a concise special session that takes care of these matters," she said.